mohdzaid-ds/fraud_detection/README.md

 # fraud_detection
-To detect the transaction is fraud or not based on the fraud_detection.pdf description
+To detect the transaction is fraud or not based on the fraud_detection.pdf description to improve accuracy use feature selection ,SMOTE, XGBoost
 # 💳 Fraud Detection using Machine Learning

 A machine learning project to *detect fraudulent transactions* using historical data and feature-based analysis.
 The goal is to build a robust model that accurately distinguishes between *legitimate* and *fraudulent* transactions, helping organizations minimize financial losses and improve security.